Democratization & Applied Drama

 Play as a Method of Learning

-I am currently pursuing a PhD from Trinity College Dublin in Dublin, Ireland focusing on how applied drama practices might inform governmental practices within liberal democracies to create sustained avenues for active civic engagement.
+I recently completed my PhD at Trinity College Dublin in Dublin, Ireland.
+My research focused on how applied drama practices might inform governmental practices within liberal democracies to create sustained avenues for active civic engagement.
 To learn more about my research, CLICK HERE!

 MFA Dissertation Research